 - MUSIC & MEMORY®

 - On-site 24/7 licensed nursing staff

-If you have questions or want to schedule an appointment, contact us today.
+If you have questions about our dementia care program or want to schedule an appointment, contact us today.

 Memory loss, whether from Alzheimer’s or other forms of dementia, affects more than just one person.
 At Aberdeen Ridge, we work with individuals, family members and caregivers, searching for the right balance of respect and care.
 Our thoughtful layout and design reduce confusion and provide complete security around-the-clock.
 With special programs designed for those with memory loss, memory care at Aberdeen Ridge will bring pleasant and peaceful days.
 For more information about our continuum of care, read our blog.